A case for our perspective.

 Screw caps are for cheap wine...
 WHAT!
 Think Henschke Hill of Grace for starters.
 Can you say 'ignorant'?

-As we start the conversation or lecture as our wives call it, there is generally complete ignorance as to the examples we use.
-Not sure if any of the enlightened ever change their viewpoint based on two cranky southern hemisphere blokes generously sharing their knowledge.
+As we start the conversation or lecture as our wives call it, there is often also complete ignorance as to the reference examples we use which just adds to the exasperation.
+Not sure if any of the enlightened ever change their viewpoint based on two cranky old southern hemisphere blokes generously sharing their knowledge.

-There is also the part of us that hated to see good wine go to waste...
-At a fancy wine tasting as the sommeliers were wrapping up the session and were soliciting final questions, someone (Kiwi), was heard asking the question 'are you going to finish that?
+There is also the part of us that hated to see good wine go to waste... and one of our wine tasting event pet peeves is Sommelier's tasting and sharing their musings while the audience just listens.
+At one of these fancy wine tasting, as the sommeliers were wrapping up the session and were soliciting final questions, someone (Kiwi), was heard asking the question 'are you going to finish that?
 Why waste good wine right?
 And one for the ages...
 Who, at a friend's house, would send back the wine served them?
 Oh yeah, that has happened!

-Look, we are the first to admit we do not know everything.
-In fact, heaps of folks out there have forgotten more than we will ever know.
+Look, we are the first to admit we do not know everything and we don't pretend to.
+The fact is, heaps of folks out there have forgotten more than we will ever know.
 We are always listening to those behind the counter and those who do the work.
 We read and attend stuff with the hope to learn more from those that know.
 The key is, if we are unsure or do not know, we don't spread the old wives' tales around like they are facts.
-Listen more and say less...
-So look, we are working on it, you know, trying not to be right all the time, and as time goes on perhaps some additional maturity will creep in.
-With that additional maturity hopefully, that will keep the ass part, of smart-ass, out of the conversations we sometimes get involved in while tasting and drinking wine...
+Listen more and say less... if you don't actually know the answer say, great question, I'll have to look into that.
+So look, we are working on it, you know, trying not to point out all the elephants, and as time goes on perhaps some additional maturity will creep in.
+With that additional maturity, hopefully, it will keep the ass part, of smart-ass, out of the conversations we sometimes get involved in while tasting and drinking wine...

-If nothing else we will try to keep to ourselves a bit more.
+If nothing else we will try to keep it to ourselves a bit more.
 Happy Tasting Adventures,

 Cheers,